Zadar Airport

 Zadar Airport (Zračna luka Zadar; IATA: ZAD, ICAO: LDZD) is an international airport serving Zadar, Croatia.
 It is located in Zemunik Donji, 8 km from the centre of Zadar.
+With over 70 destinations on offer the airport handled around 1.6 million passengers in 2024.
+It is the fourth busiest airport in Croatia.
+It's the only airport in Croatia with 2 runways.

 History

-As early as 1936, Zadar (then part of the Italian Province of Zara) had regular commercial flights initially provided by Ala Littoria.

-Over time the airport has grown to become Croatia's 4th largest international airport, handling 801,347 annual passengers.
+As early as 1936, Zadar (then part of the Italian Province of Zara) had regular commercial flights, initially provided by Ala Littoria.
+Over time the airport has grown to become Croatia's fourth largest international airport.
 It used to be one of a few airports in the world where the taxiway crossed a public road.
 The road was closed on 7 April 2010 due to terms negotiated with the European Union during Croatian accession negotiations.
-In 2020 an underpass was built and the road was reopened.
+In 2020, an underpass was built and the road was reopened.

-At the beginning of April 2013, Zadar Airport became a Ryanair base with a stationed Boeing 737-800.
+In April 2013, Zadar Airport became a Ryanair base with a stationed Boeing 737-800.
 In December 2019, Lauda announced the stationing of three Airbus A320 aircraft during the summer 2020 timetable period.
-A set of 11 new routes were announced by the airline for summer 2020.
+A set of 11 new routes was announced by the airline for summer 2020.
 Due to the ongoing COVID-19 pandemic the airline postponed the opening of the base to July 2021, where it will station two Airbus A320-200 and serve 37 destinations.

 Facilities

-The airport also is a Croatian Air Force main training base.
+The airport is also a Croatian Air Force main training base.
 It used to be a base for Lufthansa's InterCockpit flight school.